The Proud and Profane: Plot

-In 1943, Lee Ashley, the widow of a Paramarine lieutenant killed in the Battle of Bloody Ridge on Guadalcanal has joined the American Red Cross un Noumea, New Caledonia, to entertain American servicemen.
+In 1943, Lee Ashley, the widow of a Paramarine lieutenant killed in the Battle of Bloody Ridge on Guadalcanal, has joined the American Red Cross in Noumea, New Caledonia, to entertain American servicemen.
 Her leader at the service club, Kate Connors, had initially been reluctant to have her assigned there lest she use her position as a pilgrimage to find out about her late husband.
 In addition to entertaining, serving the soldiers and giving French lessons, the Red Cross women are expected to help with the wounded — which Lee initially refuses to do.

 A Marine Raider battalion comes to New Caledonia after fighting in the South Pacific.
 Their commander, Lieutenant Colonel Colin Black, objects to the Red Cross women treating his men softly; he states that the only place for women in war are "skirts" that the men chase and the "sweethearts" that wait for them back home.
 He changes his mind when he tries to seduce the attractive Lee, who initially refuses his advances.
 Black decides to gain her interest by pretending he knew Lee's late husband and was with him shortly before he died.
 Though Lee despises the colonel's arrogance and demands, she is fascinated by him and falls in love with him.